doubleangels/NextDNSManager/.github/ISSUE_TEMPLATE/feedback.md

 ---
 name: Feedback Submission
-about: Submit feedback or suggestions for improvement
+about: Submit feedback or suggestions for improvement.
 title: ""
 labels: "type: feedback"
 assignees: ""